 Non-chemical, termite monitoring and baiting stations are used both when there is current termite activity and as a longer term preventive measure.

-Following the initial installation, the stations should be checked and monitored for termite activity on a regular basis.
+Following the initial installation, the baiting and monitoring stations should be checked and monitored for termite activity on a regular basis.

 Termite baiting and monitoring stations are generally a higher initial cost option.
-The do however have the advantage of being non-poisonous and give the ability to check termite activity and eventually eliminate it.
+They do, however, have the advantage of being non-poisonous and give the ability to check termite activity and eventually eliminate it.